boriswolvers/Project/PROCESS.md

 Second day I build the navigation drawer of the app with the right intents, thought about the design and made this process.md.
 Also made cardviewitems and a recyclerviewer in the mainactivity of the app.

 ### day 3
 Start the day with a meeting with fellow team members.
 Proposed our ideas to eachother and gave constructive feedback.
+We also made a fantastic group selfie.
 Then we worked on our design.md.
 Later in the day I filled the cardviews with the programs.